The Social Democratic Group

-The Social Democratic Group is a social democratic party group on the Nordic Council, making up the largest group on the Council.
-Their members come from all Nordic countries, and the Faroe Islands, Greenland and Åland.
-Their main aims are for sustainable development, tackling climate change, and reducing inequality, concomitant with a robust welfare system.
-They are strongly opposed to the privatization of state assets.
+The Social Democratic Group is a social democratic party group in the Nordic Council, making up the largest group on the council.
+Their members come from all of the Nordic countries, and includes the Faroe Islands, Greenland and Åland.
+Their main aims are sustainable development, tackling climate change, and reduction in inequality, concomitant with a robust welfare system.
+The group is strongly opposed to the privatisation of state assets.

 Members

 The member organizations of the Social Democratic Group are:

 In the European Parliament, the MEPs of the member parties are part of the Progressive Alliance of Socialists and Democrats parliamentary group.